 He that hateth dissembleth with his lips, and layeth up deceit within him;

 Not every friend loves you.
 Some who say they love you are hiding hatred in wicked hearts.
 They dissemble, or pretend, to be your friends, and they lie to cover their evil thoughts and ambitions.
-But wise men learn this terrible deceitfulness and wickedness of human nature, and they protect themselves from believing flattering words too deeply.
+But wise men learn this terrible deceitfulness and wickedness of human nature, and they protect themselves by not putting much stock in flattering words.

 The larger context here is a 12-verse description of how wicked men destroy people and relationships (Pr 26:16-28).
 Solomon condemned meddling, deceitful jesting, talebearing, evil speaking, ensnaring, lying, and flattering.
 Because their deeds are so cruel, these wicked men generally hide their intentions under gestures of friendship and kind words.